Radio-frequency reflectometry of a quantum dot using an ultra-low-noise SQUID amplifier: Characterizing and tuning the amplifier

-We begin by characterizing the SQUID amplifier's gain and noise.
+We begin by characterizing the amplifier's gain and noise.
+To achieve optimised signal-to-noise performance, we follow a tuning procedure that adjusts the current bias across the SQUID, the flux offset and input power.
 For the measurements in this section, the amplifier is driven by direct injection into port 3, and the output from port 2 is measured using a spectrum analyzer (see Fig.~\ref{Fig:Schematic}).
-The injection tone has a frequency $f_\text{C}=196\,\text{MHz}$, chosen for later compatibility with the tank circuit, and a power $P_3=-89\,\text{dBm}$ at port 3, corresponding to a power $P_\text{IN}=-141\,\text{dBm}$ at the SQUID input.
-This is well below the expected amplifier saturation power of $-100\,\text{dBm}$.
+The injected tone has a frequency $f_\text{C}=196\,\text{MHz}$, chosen for later compatibility with the tank circuit.
+For the measurements as a function of $\IB$ and $\IFlux$, we set the power at port 3 to be $P_3=-89\,\text{dBm}$, corresponding to a power $P_\text{IN}=-139\,\text{dBm}$ at the SQUID input.
 The SQUID amplifier gain is determined by comparing the total transmission from port~3 to port~2 with the amplifier present, versus an identical measurement in which it is replaced by a short length of cable.
 The gain is:

-The system noise power is then determined by injecting a signal tone with power $P_\text{IN}$ into the SQUID amplifier input, and measuring the output spectrum at port 2.
+where $P_\text{OUT}$ is the power at the amplifier output.
+The noise power is then determined by injecting a signal tone with power $P_\text{IN}$ into the SQUID amplifier input, and measuring the output spectrum at port 2.
 The noise power referred to the amplifier input is then:

+where $P_2 (\text{signal})$ is the power of the amplified signal tone and $P_2 (\text{noise})$ is the noise power, both measured at port~2.
+The system noise power can then be expressed as a noise temperature

+where $\Delta f$ is the resolution bandwidth of the spectrum analyzer and $T$ is the noise temperature of the input signal into the SQUID amplifier.
+To accurately determine the power level $P_\text{IN}$, which depends on the transmission characteristics of the cables, we separately measured the attenuation of the injection path (see Supplementary Information).
+To avoid underestimating the system noise temperature, we assume the lowest possible electron temperature given perfect thermalization, i.e.\ $T=12\,\text{mK}$.
+(In fact, our typical estimated electron temperature is $T \approx 25$\,mK~\cite{Mavalankar2016}.)
+This assumption and the possibility of reflections on the amplifier input make $T_\text{N}$ an upper limit to the noise temperature of the SQUID amplifier.